Timeline of association football: 1870s

-The crossbar is introduced, replacing tape as the means of marking the top of the goal.
+The hard crossbar is introduced into London FA rules, replacing tape as the means of marking the top of the goal.
 Oxford University tour Germany and a number of German universities take up the game (one of first countries to play under FA rules outside of Britain).
-Blackburn Rovers F.C. is founded.
+Blackburn Rovers F.C. was founded.
+Birmingham City F.C. were also founded as Small Heath Alliance F.C.